Five Rap Songs We Love That We're Probably Not Even Supposed To Like

 This was the song that originally inspired this double-shot of The Five Spot.
 Oakland-bred Kreayshawn blew up off this cut, which led to a major-label bidding war, and landed her on the esteemed Columbia Records label.
 The problem was, by the time her debut album dropped, this song’s shelf-life had already peaked, so her momentum had all but stopped.
 While the backlash, plus lack of a follow-up hit anywhere near this level, combined to kill her career off like a hotshot.

-After showing this video to my West Coast big homie (future Wudder podcast contributor) Big Rob, he stated “boy, you need your ass kicked for liking this song”.
+After showing this video to my West Coast homie (future Wudder podcast contributor) Big Rob, he stated “boy, you need your ass kicked for liking this song”.
 Exactly my point.
 The group of rap fans, three decades into consuming this culture, who would list this as a Top 10 Female Rap Single of All-Time, likely consists of just me, myself and I. I’m okay with that.
 This song is unabashedly bratty greatness.
-Extremely hilarious, but with an encoded message and some serious bass thump.
-If people wanna claim Macklemore’s “Thrift Shop” as a more respectable testament to forgoing designer-labels while finding your own sense of style and fashion?
+Extremely hilarious, but with an encoded message and serious bass thump.
+If people wanna claim Macklemore’s “Thrift Shop” as a more respectable testament to forgoing designer-labels, while finding your own sense of style and fashion?
 Then your boy Bomb is calling you a chump.

 Shout-out also to the brilliantly named Lil’ Debbie, Kreay’s road dawg in the now-defunct White Girl Mob, for whom this video represented a coming-out party.

 “40 Bars”-Jewelz aka The Answer aka Allen Iverson